 Slowly working his way up

-Since 2016, Sato has had a lot of doors open for him.
-He branched out to a variety of anime productions, having some important roles under his belt, main or supporting.
-He established himself as one of the best baritone, low-toned voices in the seiyuu business, being more than often praised for his performances and skills, be it by his fans or fellow seiyuu.
+Sato branched out to a variety of anime productions, picking up some important roles under his belt, main or supporting.
+He established himself as one of the best baritones, low-toned voices in the new generation of male seiyuu, being more than often praised for his performances and skills, be it by his fans or fellow seiyuu alike.

 If there’s a performance in 2016 that was as surprising for his fans as it was for the fans of that franchise, is clearly Kanda in D.Gray-man HALLOW.

 In the middle of what ended up being a controversial recasting of everyone involved with the D.Gray-man anime series, Sato ended up being the one seiyuu to not receive any kind of backlash in this new arc – yet with a recasting.

 Contrary to most seiyuu replacing the original cast, he was actually praised for his solid performance as Yuu Kanda, filling in quite well on Takahiro Sakurai‘s footsteps).

 Sato knew that for Kanda‘s role he had to attempt to fill some incredibly big shoes, at the same time most fans of the original anime voiced their concerns over Sakurai being replaced on that role because they felt no one could capture Kanda’s essence and deliver it in the way it had been done.

 However, Sato‘s performance in D.Gray-man HALLOW was more than up for the challenge, ending up being the only bright spot within the series’ new cast.

 Fans of the popular otome game Norn9 were ecstatic when an anime adaptation was greenlit.